bdwilson/hubitat/OwnTracks-Presence/README.md

 Configure
 ---------
-1. Install the User App (Apps -> Add User App) and select all the virtual presense devices you created that you want to control.
+1. Install the User App (Apps -> Add User App) and select all the virtual presense devices you created no that you want to control.
 2. Copy the Endpoint URL.
 This will be your URL to configure in OwnTracks.
 It should look something like this: https://cloud.hubitat.com/api/xxx-xxx-xx-xxx/apps/xx/location/?access_token=adafae03-0330-4aeb-b15e-xxxxxxxxx.